 Here in the Windows Defender Settings app, you will be able to configure the following options:

 In Windows 10, Windows Defender gets Cloud Protection.
 This feature sends Microsoft information, based on which it may develop new anti-malware signatures to better deal with malware identification and removal.

-Windows Defender in Windows 10 version 1607 and later also adds the ability to Turn On/Off Limited Periodic Scanning, Turn On/Off Enhanced Notifications and carry out a Windows Defender boot time scan.
+Windows Defender in Windows 10 also adds the ability to Turn On/Off Limited Periodic Scanning, Turn On/Off Enhanced Notifications and carry out a Windows Defender boot-time scan.

 If you use Windows 10, you want to be familiar with this new Windows Defender settings app.
 Incidentally, Windows Server 10 will include Windows Defender.